Ways to Reduce the Battery Drainage on an iPhone.

 For those of you who have an iPhone or know someone else who does, this may be of some interest.
 I put this list together on what to do to reduce the drainage on the iPhone battery.
 If you know of any other ways to decrease the drainage on the battery, please let me know.

 2. Go back to main page of settings and then to sounds or sounds and haptics dependent upon your iPhone model.
 Go to each event listed, such as new voicemail, calendar alerts, new mail, and so on.
 Where ever possible, turn off the vibration portion of the way you are alerted to the event.
-The option of none, is at the bottom of the list in the vibration option.
+You will find that possible by going into the Sound and Haptics page or sounds page for older iPhones, then to each event.
+Where it reads Vibration and then the word default or some other patter name, go into that option to make the change.
+The selection to no longer have it vibrate on that event, such as a calendar alert or new email, is at the bottom and reads the word none.
 Be aware, if you plan on using the reminder feature to help with finding a location, then do not turn off vibration.
 For an explanation of what I am speaking about for using reminders for alerting you in your navigations, see my webpage, suchasite.com and look at the iPhone page of my site and see the work around for haptic signals for navigating.